gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    defined in {{chunk-processing}}.

-   If the validation completes successful the SCTP association will enter ESTABLISHED state and all future SCTP packet exchanges will be protected.
-If the validation fails the SCTP association will be aborted.
+   If the validation completes successful the SCTP association will enter ESTABLISHED state.
+ULP data exchanges can now happen and will be protected together will all other SCTP packets.

 # Processing a CRYPTO Chunk {#chunk-processing}